gregwchase/eyenet/README.md

 | Recall | 70% |

+So, why does the neural network perform this way?
+Besides the class imbalance, the cropping is definitely helping in the network's performance.
+By not having extra black parts in the images, the network is able to process only the eye itself.

 ## Next Steps
 1. Program the neural network to retrain with new photos.
 This is a common practice, and only serves to optimize the model.
-Checks would be put in place to validate the images before being added to the classfier, in order to prevent low quality images from altering the classifier too drastically.
+Checks would be put in place to validate the images before being added to the classifier, in order to prevent low quality images from altering the classifier too drastically.